mardix/assembly/docs/docs/application/models.md

 #### CLI Command

-Having created all your models in `__models__.py`, to create the tables, you need to use the CLI command.
+Having created all your models in `lib/models.py` or imported in your views, to create the tables, you need to use the CLI command.

 ```
-asm-admin sync-models
+asm gen:sync-models
 ```

 This command automatically connects to the DB and only creates the tables that don't exist in the DB.